luisvmf/SpectraRead/README.md

 ___
 # ***Installing:***

+## Using Appimage:
+	Download SpectraRead.AppImage make executable and run.
+	You might need to install udev rules manually so that program can access devices, check Spectraread-plugins git repo for extra information and Arduino firmware for ArduinoOsciloscope plugin.

 ## Distributions with apt (Debian, Ubuntu, Linux Mint), for tested distributions versions, check [here](https://packages.luisvmf.com/versions.html):
 ### Add repository: